rytswd/gitopscon-na-2021/docs/references.md

 ### UPSIDER

 Curious to know more about UPSIDER?
-Feel free to reach out to me on https://www.linkedin.com/in/ryotasawada/! 🥰
+Feel free to reach out to me on [Twitter](https://twitter.com/rytswd) or [LinkedIn](https://www.linkedin.com/in/ryotasawada/)! 🥰

 <!-- == export: other / end == -->